wanchichen/wanchichen.github.io/index.md

 Users can simply tap their NFC stickers against a smartphone and instantly share all of their socials.
 Sample uBump Profile available [here](https://ubump.co/william).

-uBump was sold to [Bolstered Media](https://bolsteredmedia.com/) in April 2021.
+uBump was sold to [Bolstered Equity Group](https://www.crunchbase.com/acquisition/bolstered-equity-group-acquires-ubump--a3029e9a) in April 2021.

 ---